geektutor/hoverboard/data/faq.md

 ### Language

-All presentations at The Next Conference will be in English.
+All presentations at The ECX Finale 2021 will be in English.